On creating convexity in high dimensions: Introduction and overview

 where for a vector $s = (s^1,\ldots,s^n)$ in $\mathbb{R}^n$, $\mu_s$ is the empirical measure of the coordinates of $s$ and $\sigma_s$ is the permutation that sorts the coordinates of $s$ in nondecreasing order.
 That is:

-If $s$ has two coordinates the same, i.e.\ if $s^{j_1} = s^{j_2}$ with $j_1 < j_2$ say, we break ties lexicographically by setting $\sigma_s(j_1) < \sigma_s(j_2)$.
+If $s$ has two coordinates the same, i.e.\ if $s^{j_1} = s^{j_2}$ with $j_1 < j_2$ say, we break ties by preserving their original coordinate order.
 We call $\mu_s$ the empirical coordinate measure of $s$ and $\sigma_s$ the coordinate ordering permutation of $s$.
 The central idea of our approach hinges on an understanding of how taking convex combinations of vectors interacts with the correspondence in \eqref{eq:correspondence}.
 When $n$ is large, the overwhelming majority of $\mathbb{R}^n$ is comprised of vectors $s$ for which $\mu_s$ is close to the standard one-dimensional Gaussian distribution $\gamma$.
-To formalise this idea, let $W(\mu_s,\gamma)$ denote the Wasserstein distance (see Section \ref{sec:Wasser}) between $\mu_s$ and $\gamma$, and define
+To formalise this idea, let $W(\mu_s,\gamma)$ denote the ($L^1$-)Wasserstein distance between $\mu_s$ and $\gamma$ (see Section \ref{sec:Wasser} for the definition), and define

 to be the set of vectors $s$ in $\mathbb{R}^n$ whose empirical coordinate measure $\mu_s$ lies within Wasserstein distance $\delta$ of the standard Gaussian law.